 Dysfunction in some regions of the brain may also influence a connection between schizophrenia and depression.
 For example, studies indicate that individuals with schizophrenia, bipolar disorder, and major depressive disorder “share common neurobiological disruptions and neural structural distinctions between these disorders may be less prominent than initially postulated.”

 Studies indicate a pattern of similar adverse outcomes associated with untreated comorbid major depression and schizophrenia.
 For example, substance use disorders tend to co-occur more frequently with depression and schizophrenia, as well as anxiety and personality disorders.
-In addition, individuals with psychotic disorders like schizophrenia and people with depressive disorders are often at greater risk for suicidal death, as are individuals with bipolar and substance use disorders.
+In addition, individuals with psychotic disorders like schizophrenia and people with depressive disorders are often at an increased risk for suicidal ideation, suicide attempts, and completed suicide, as are individuals with bipolar disorder and substance use disorders.

 To further illustrate similarities in poorer outcomes, a 2020 study published in Biomedical Central measured the prevalence of depression among schizophrenia patients in Ethiopia.
 Their findings revealed that “comorbid depression was high among people with schizophrenia and associated with current substance use, suicide attempt, and long duration of the illness as well as poor quality of life.”